erion043/Face-Recognizing-Raspberry-Pi-4/README.md

   - Post-image build script: post-image.sh

 # Face Recognizing Python Script
 The python script is meant to be a demonstration of how the device is supposed to recognize and store the faces.
-It's not ported to work specifically within the OS however it should work on a device with an accesible camera and propely setup python environment.
+It's not ported to work specifically within the OS however it should work on a device with an accessible camera and properly setup python environment.

 ### Using the script
 In the face_rec folder there are two scripts: